ijayhub/ijayhub/README.md

 ## 👯 I’m looking to collaborate on:

+- Open source project
-Open source project, bigger and challenging projects.
+- Bigger and challenging projects.

 # Skills